rhiot/rhiot/docs/readme.md

 disconnection period value in miliseconds.
 For example the snippet below sets the disconnection period to 20 seconds:

     docker run -d -e disconnectionPeriod=20000 io.rhiot/rhiot-cloudlet-device/0.1.1

+The device which is running and operational should periodically send the hearbeat signal to the device cloudlet in order to avoid being marked as disconnected.
+You can do it be sending the GET request to the `http:localhost:15000/device/myDeviceId/heartbeat` URI.
+If the heartbeat has been successfully send to the cloud, you will receive the HTTP response similar to the following one:

+    {"status": "success"}

 #### Device registry